rolancerlaux/README.md/README.md

 Here in this profile you guys will find all the projects I am working on.
 I hope you guys enjoy it!

+---

 #### About me:

-- 💻 Currently working as a Physio at MGS S.A.
+- 💻 Currently working as a Physio @ MGS S.A.
 - 📚 Data Science and Machine Learning enthusiast
 - 🔭 Always looking to improve
 - ⚡ Fun fact: I was a parkour athlete!

+---

 #### Skills set:
  <img align="left" alt="python" width="26px" src="https://cdn3.iconfinder.com/data/icons/logos-and-brands-adobe/512/267_Python-512.png" />